JoshuaRVLS/jot-editor/docs/PLUGINS.md

 runtime: plugin packages, user commands with arguments, reload support, and a generic event system.

+`jot_api` exposes a first-class namespace named `jot`.
+`vim` still exists as a backward-compatibility alias for older configs.

 Primary config is loaded from `~/.config/jot/configs/init.py`.
 Plugin files are loaded from `~/.config/jot/configs/plugins/`.
 Plugin directories are also supported.
 A plugin directory can contain either